mathiask/moodle-docker/README.md

 ### XDebug
 You must build the XDebug enabled Docker image first (once):
 "cd" to docker and run "make" and you should be good to go.

+Make sure you set the IP address of the host running Docker in .htaccess (see htaccess-template).